seas-computing/mark-one/examples/Layout/FlexWrapper.md

 </FlexWrapper>
 ```

-This example demonstrates a column orientation and nested FlexWrappers with different values for some of the props.
-The nested FlexWrapper around the buttons also makes use of the gap property, which is necessary for providing spacing when flex items are in column orientation.
+In this example an outer `FlexWrapper` centers the items in a column `flexDirection`.
+The nested FlexWrapper uses 'row' `flexDirection` to arrange the Comboboxes side by side.
+Both FlexWrappers make use of the `gap` property to provide adequate spacing.

 ```jsx
 import { useState } from 'react';